 Improvements to the Enhanced pick provides the ability to capture relevant points on virtual intersections, moves snap point along a virtual line (parallel to axes, perpendicular to segments, tangent to circles, etc ).

 Hidden line removal and Hidden lines in different style modes have been enhanced and can be used completely during all modelling operations.
-Options are available in the Settings command for the colour, transparency and style of the hidden lines.
+Options are available in the Settings command for the color, transparency and style of the hidden lines.
 New Antialias management improve the graphics representation to avoid the segmentation of lines.

 The ability to highlight a relevant point and type an exact offset.
 When the cursor is on a relevant point, it is possible to simply enter the values for the offset or distance point when moving along a relevant direction.

 Contextual icons on the M2 list - Pressing the right mouse button (M2) or the mouse wheel when inside the command will display the relevant icons typically available in the left-hand icon bar, at the position of the mouse cursor.
-This simplifies access to the picking options and minimises the cursor movement.
+This simplifies access to the picking options and minimizes the cursor movement.

 Mouse buttons configurations can be adjusted to configure the most commonly used graphics movements to specific mouse buttons and actions.